apache/age-website/docs/intro/aggregation.md

 ## Ambiguous Grouping Statements

-This feature of not requiring the user to specifiy their grouping keys for a query allows for ambiguity on what Cypher should qualify as their grouping keys.
+This feature of not requiring the user to specify their grouping keys for a query allows for ambiguity on what Cypher should qualify as their grouping keys.
 For more details [click here.](https://opencypher.org/articles/2017/07/27/ocig1-aggregations-article/)

 Data Setup
 ```postgresql